teamookla/speedtest-tools/speedtest-extract/README.md

 GLOBAL OPTIONS:
-   --all                     Show all extract files, not just latest available (default: false) --config value            Specify the config file (default: "speedtest-extract.yaml") --filter-filenames value  Limit extracts to this comma-delimited list of filenames --filter-groups value     Limit extracts to this comma-delimited list of groups --since value             Limit extracts to ones updated since the provided date (YYYY-MM-DD)
+   --all                     Show all extract files, not just latest available (default: false) --config value            Specify the config file (default: "speedtest-extract.yaml") --filter-datasets value   Limit extracts to this comma-delimited list of datasets --filter-filenames value  Limit extracts to this comma-delimited list of filenames --filter-groups value     Limit extracts to this comma-delimited list of groups --since value             Limit extracts to ones updated since the provided date (YYYY-MM-DD)